christosgalano/devops-with-github/docs/various/branch_deployment_models.md

-# GitHub Branches: Deployment Models
+# Branch Deployment Models

 > **Deploy with confidence**

 ## Overview

 Whether you're a software or devops engineer, you're probably in scenarios where you need to deploy your code on a daily basis.
-It makes no difference whether the code is infrastructure- or application-related; the necessity to deploy it in a secure and reliable manner is always present.
+It makes no difference whether the code is infrastructure or application-related; the necessity to deploy it in a secure and reliable manner is always present.
 As a result, it is critical to understand the main deployment models accessible to you and select the one that best fits your needs.

 ## Merge deploy model